George McGuinness: In Spain

 A few months after this victory, the players who won the tournament founded the Sociedad de Futbol (now known as Real Sociedad) on 7 September 1909 and participated in the 1910 Copa del Rey under the umbrella of local club Vasconia Sporting Club (since the club was not a year old as the tournament statutes required); once again McGuinness proved to be the matchwinner with both goals in a 2–0 over Madrid FC, although they lost the final to Athletic 0–1, courtesy of a goal from Remigio Iza.
 In the same year, King Alfonso XIII gave the club his patronage whereby it subsequently became known as Real Sociedad de Fútbol, and McGuinness went down in history again for netting the club's first goal as Real Sociedad, on 26 March 1910, in a 1–5 friendly loss to London Nodmans.
 At this point one of the other players in the side was Nicasio Goitisolo, an Anglo-Basque who was also from Liverpool and an 'Old Xaverian', although the nature of the relationship between the two young men has not been confirmed.

 Also in 1910, Sociedad participated in the inaugural edition of the Pyrenees Cup, and McGuinness netted once in the opening match of the competition, a semi-final clash against Stade toulousain at Ondarreta Stadium on 17 April, thus helping his side to an 8–0 victory, Two weeks later, on 1 May, he featured in the final against FC Barcelona, and although he assisted Manuel Prast for the opening goal, they ultimately lost 1–2.
-In total, he played 9 competitive matches for Real Sociedad, scoring 7 goals, six in the Copa del Rey and one in the Pyrenees Cup.
+In total, he played nine competitive matches for Real Sociedad, scoring seven goals, six in the Copa del Rey and one in the Pyrenees Cup.

 On 2 December 1910, he played his last game for the Basque club, going off with a five-goal haul against Biarritz Stade.

+Return to the Wirral

-He left the San Sebastián entity at 23 to return to England, where he was a teacher at St Laurence's Roman Catholic School in Birkenhead – a town in the county of Merseyside near Liverpool.
-During his years as a teacher, he would continue to practice football with the now defunct Harrowby FC team.
+At 23, he left San Sebastián, returning to England to take up teaching at St Laurence's Roman Catholic School in Birkenhead.
+During his years as a schoolmaster, he resided with his parents at 28 Falkland Road, Egremont,Wallasey.
+In Wallasey, George McGuinness played football alongside his brother, James, for Harrowby FC and was ″well-known″ as its outside right.
+While McGuinness was part of the club, Harrowby played at the Tower Athletic Ground competing in the West Cheshire Association Football League.